Skip to main content

 Lounge Pass

 Lounge Pass is an online airport lounge booking service that anyone can use.
-This service allows individual travelers, tour companies and businesses to reserve a spot at airport lounges around the world ahead of a trip, or even on the fly (pun intended).
+This service allows individual travelers, tour companies and businesses to reserve a spot at airport lounges around the world ahead of a trip.

 It doesn't matter which airline you are flying with, or the class of ticket you have.